 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The economic performance of enterprises in selected sectors is improved.
+The economic performance of companies in selected sectors has improved.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH works at two different levels.
 First on the demand side for labour, it pursues various approaches to enable small and medium-sized enterprises to become more competitive and to increase their demand for personnel.
 Second on the supply side, the project aims to improve the employability of students and jobseekers by upgrading their qualifications and matching these to the needs of the private sector.

 Continuing along this line, the project cooperates with career centres at universities in order to improve the career prospects of young academics by offering them guidance and market-oriented trainings.
 In addition, through the platform “Tunicod”, students and jobseekers can upgrade their IT skills through online courses.
 With this e-learning platform, the project is addressing the shortage of skilled employees in this promising economic sector.

 On the demand side, the focus lies on promoting small and medium-sized enterprises.
 In cooperation with companies, industry associations, private business consultants and governmental institutions, needs-based business development services are offered in human resources management, marketing and digital transformation.
 Moreover, companies can also benefit from personalised coaching measures through the SME Loop, a business development service developed by GIZ.